PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 Optionaly you can deploy:

 - Azure Firewall (Standard or Premium) in the Hub (VNET or vWAN) incl.
 Route table
+- Azure Virtual network manager (AVNM) with Hub & Spoke topology and optionally Directly Connected network group.
 - Virtual Machines in Hub VNET and/or Spoke VNET's **
-- Bastion Host in Hub VNET and/or Spoke VNET's
+- Bastion Host in Hub VNET and/or Spoke VNET's ****
+- Azure Monitor Agent and Dependency Agent on Virtual Machines
 - Azure Firewall rule Collection group which enables spoke-to-spoke and internet traffic.
+- Full meshed Spokes base on standard VNET peerings (Whitout AVNM)
 - Simulated 'OnPremises' VNET with optional ***:
   - VPN Gateway
   - Site-2-Site VPN connection to Hub (VNET or vWAN)
   - Bastion Host
   - Virtual Machine

 ** On deployemnt you can specify the amount of Spoke VNET's to be deployed.
 VNET peerings will be deployed if both Hub and Spoke(s) are selected for deployement.
+When deploying together with AVNM the VNET peerings will be managed by AVNM.

 *** To simulate OnPrem hybrid connectivity you can optionaly deploy a 'OnPrem' VNET.
 Optionaly deploy a Bastion Host, Virtual Machine and Virtual Network Gateway in the OnPrem VNET.
 When a Hub is also deployed with a VPN Gateway you can optionaly deploy a site-to-site VPN connection.

+**** Azure Virtual Network Manager is onyl supported in 'VNET' Hub & Spoke topology.

 ## Scenario's